kubestash/docs/docs/setup/install/troubleshooting/index.md

 ## Configuring Network Volume Accessor

-For network volume such as NFS, Stash needs to deploy a helper deployment in the same namespace as the Repository that uses the NFS as backend to provide Snapshot listing facility.
-We call this helper deployment network volume accessor.
-You can configure its resources, user id, privileged permission etc. Run the following command to enable network volume accessor,
+For network volumes like NFS, KubeStash requires deploying a helper deployment within the same namespace as the BackupStorage.
+This deployment mounts the NFS volume to access the necessary resources.
+We call this helper deployment `network volume accessor`.
+You can configure its resources, user id, privileged permission etc. To enable the network volume accessor, run the following command:

 <ul class="nav nav-tabs" id="installerTab" role="tablist">
   <li class="nav-item">